uiceds/cee-492-project-2025-lavender/cee492_report.typ

 #figure(image("figures/RF_structure.png"),caption: [Random Forest Structure @Farhadi])

 == Training and Validation
+In this project, we wrote a script that reads multiple GIS raster layers and converts them into a clean pixel-level dataset.
+It then stacks the December and March event data and outputs a single CSV file (flood_data.csv) containing all input features and flood labels for modeling.
-In this project, we will test several train–test split ratios, including 70/30, 75/25, and 80/20, and compare the model performance across these settings.
-Since our input classes are imbalanced, we plan to apply class_weight="balanced" to address the issue and improve the model’s ability to detect flooded pixels.
-For feature preparation, all geospatial layers are already aligned and extracted into a consistent pixel-level dataset, so no additional normalization is required for the Random Forest model.
+Since our input classes are imbalanced, we addressed this issue by applying class_weight = {0: 1, 1: 6} to improve the model’s ability to detect flooded pixels.
+For feature preparation, all geospatial layers were already aligned and extracted into a consistent pixel-level dataset, so no additional normalization was required for the Random Forest model.
 == Model Optimzation
 We plan to adjust the hyperparameter to optimize the model.
+Our model:

-Our model. rf = RandomForestClassifier(n_estimators=100, max_depth=None, max_features="sqrt", n_jobs=-1, random_state=1234,)
+rf = RandomForestClassifier(

+    n_estimators=200,

+    max_depth= 25,

+    min_samples_leaf = 3,

+    max_features="sqrt",

+    n_jobs=-1,

+    random_state=1234,

+    class_weight= {0: 1, 1: 6}  )

 === N_estimators
 represent the number of trees in the forest.
 A larger number of trees generally makes the model more stable, but it also increases training time.
-Since our dataset is moderately sized, we will fine-tune this parameter using values such as 50, 100, 150, 200.
+Since our dataset is moderately sized, we selected 200 trees.
 If the model accuracy does not improve after a certain point, there is no need to add more trees.

 === Max_depth
  controls how deep each tree can grow.
-If the model shows signs of overfitting, we will limit the depth (e.g., max_depth = 10 or higher) and adjust it until the performance no longer improves.
+Since deeper trees can capture more complex patterns but also risk overfitting, we set an initial max_depth of 25.
+This allows the trees to learn detailed relationships without becoming too complex.

+=== Min_samples_leaf
+specifies the minimum number of samples required to be at a leaf node.
+Setting this to 3 helps prevent the model from creating leaves that are too specific to the training data, which can lead to overfitting.
+It encourages the model to generalize better by ensuring that each leaf has enough data points.

 === Max_features
 determines how many features each tree can use when splitting.
 The default setting is "sqrt", which means each split considers √(number of input features).
 This helps introduce randomness and reduces overfitting.